Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 |Luxury Class Models||Features|

-Though lacking in the self-sterilizing function on the premier class models, hygiene is never compromised.
+Though lacking in the self-sterilizing function on the premier class models, hygiene is never compromised except for the Discover DLS.
 It is a good-to-have feature but not a must for most people.
-Even some of the top end smart toilets are not equipped with an active sanitizing feature.
-The auto-cleaning of the nozzle is thorough enough to get you a clean spray every time.
+Even some of the top-end smart toilets are not equipped with an active sanitizing feature.
+However, the auto-cleaning of the nozzle is thorough enough to get you a clean spray every time.

 And don’t worry about the type of heaters that are used on the respective bidet seats.
 But if you prefer an uninterrupted warm water spray wash, the hybrid or ceramic heaters will be more suitable for you.
 Or if you need a stronger spray, the tank-type heater is ideal, but it has a limit on warm water spray time.
 So it’s up to your preference.